AndreiChertkov/teneva/doc/code/sample.rst

     # [2 3 2 2 0] 0.003872785554759354
     #

-  Note that we can set the random seed value also:
+  Note that we can also set a random seed value:

   .. code-block:: python